 And you never know when you're going to come across a Dalek, even one made of snow.

 Being a single parent is the hardest thing I've ever had to do.
 It's also the most joyous.
-I've worked at a lot of different places in my career, and they've all been interesting and rewarding - but they just don't compare to being dad.
+I've worked at a lot of different places in my career, and they've all been interesting and rewarding — but they just don't compare to being a parent.
+(And I started my work career as a software engineer at the University of Michigan and ended up at MIT!)
 I know I've made a lot of mistakes along the way, but the fact that my children still talk to me, ask me for advice, and want to share experiences together means that I must have done something right along the way.
 I'll take that.

 And who knows what adventures are left in store?
 Now that Jules and Jord are older, I can go further afield.
 I've been back to England four more times now, to Scotland, Poland, the Netherlands, and Belgium, and am looking forward to more trips.
 I have friends all over the place, and going to visit them is a blast.